Conduct Committee Chair

 - c.
 Read exit documents, and review the minutes from the previous semester.

 - d.
-Meet with the Conduct Hearing Coordinator and Conduct Member Advisor and together form the ConCom schedule for the semester
+Meet with the Mediation and Conduct Committee Liaison and Conduct Member Advisor and together form the ConCom schedule for the semester

 - e.
 Update the training documents.